Tasneemsherif/Tasneemsherif/README.md

 ### Image Magic ✨
 I've woven pixels into artistry.
 My GUI-powered image processing spells can filter, enhance, and transform images like never before.
 User-friendly and enchanting!

+### E-commerce App 🌐
+An app connecting fabric sellers, tailors, and fashion enthusiasts seamlessly.
+Designed the user interface and implemented backend functionality using React Native and Node.js.

+### Web Scraping & Data Analysis 📊
+Web scraping on business data websites, organizing it into a Pandas DataFrame, cleaning, and manipulating the data for insights.

 ## 🏆 Awards & Achievements